olivierduron/Hemoplasma_infections/R_command_lines_and_scripts_haemoplasma_survey.md

 -> Interpretation : Interspecific variation in `hemoplasma` prevalence was not explained by the proportion of invertebrates, vertebrates, or plants in the host diet.

-### Visualisation of association between `hemoplasma` prevalence and dietary composition variables
+### Visualization of association between `hemoplasma` prevalence and dietary composition variables
 ```
 get_predictions <- function(model, data, variable, label) {
   x <- seq(